meonkeys/shb/src/book.md

 If you see certificate errors, confirm DNS works (externally and internally).
 Also: examine Traefik logs as indicated [above](#start-reverse-proxy).
 You can increase the Traefik log verbosity by setting `--log.level=DEBUG` in `roles/services/templates/ops/traefik/docker-compose.yml` and re-provisioning.

-Finally, try restarting traefik with `sudo docker-compose --file /root/ops/traefik/docker-compose.yml restart`.
+Finally, try restarting Traefik with `sudo docker-compose --file /root/ops/traefik/docker-compose.yml restart`.
 That particularly seems to help the first time I stand up a new service.

 ## tiny test service